freenas/freenas-docs/userguide/system.rst

 * **SDK:** Software Developer Kit train.
 This has additional tools for testing and debugging %brand%.

-.. warning:: **Only trains marked with** :literal:`[release]` **are recommended for regular usage.** Other trains are made available for pre-production testing and updates to legacy versions.
-Pre-production testing trains are provided only to permit testing of new versions before switching to a new branch.
+.. warning:: The UI will warn if the currently selected train is not suited for production use.
 Before using a non-production train, be prepared to experience bugs or problems.
 Testers are encouraged to submit bug reports at https://redmine.ixsystems.com/projects/freenas/issues.